Editor’s Note: This post has been updated with new links and fresh content. 😉

 Often, all it takes to convert a warm audience into paying customers/clients is a little nudge or incentive to make the purchase.
 For example, Intercom’s offering a 3-month 50% discount to its new users.

-If a prospect has been interested in using the product but is unsure whether it’s worth the price, they can give it a try while paying only half the price.
+Is a prospect interested in using the product but unsure whether it’s worth the price?
+Give them a chance to try it while paying only half the price.

-If a lead has already created a free trial period to test your product, you could target them with an offer to become a paying customer.
+Has your lead already used your free trial period to test your product?
+You can target them with an offer to become a paying customer.